6 Tips to book your tickets smoothly!

 Tip 6: You can always consult our website to track the status of your order, payment and tickets

-They payment link is also always immediately available by clicking on the button ‘status tickets’ on our website.
+They payment link is also always immediately available by clicking on the button ‘status tickets’ in your account.

-In case no payment is received (in time) your booking will be cancelled and the tickets booked will be released again.
+Don't forget: an online payment must be made immediately (within 30 minutes).
+In case no payment is received (in time) your booking will be cancelled and the booked tickets will be released again.

 Caution!
 Do not click CANCEL on the payment page, unless you want to cancel your booking.
 If you simply want to leave the page (for example, to try again later), click the x at the top right of your screen (or red dot on the top left side of your screen for Apple users).